unitycontainer/documentation/tutorials/lifetime/hierarchical.md

 # Hierarchical Lifetime

 The Unity container allows creating hierarchies of child containers.
 This lifetime creates local singleton for each level of the hierarchy.
 So, when you resolve a type and this container does not have an instance of that type, the container will create new instance.
-Next type the type is resolved the same instance will be returned.
+Next time the type is resolved the same instance will be returned.

 If a child container is created and requested to resolve the type, the child container will create a new instance and store it for subsequent resolutions.
-Next time the child container requested to resolve the type, it will return stored instance.
+Next time the child container requests to resolve the type, it will return the stored instance.

 If you have multiple children, each will resolve its own instance.